 In the last couple of years, Canada’s Michelin Guide has grown with prestige and critical acclaim — and the world is talking about it.
 Just in 2024 alone, we’ve seen multiple Michelin Guide restaurants partner up with one another in the spirit of creative collaboration.
 These partnerships not only encourage guests to try new restaurants but also open up a dialogue on cross-cultural traditions in food.

 Restaurants like Alder collaborated with Toronto-based donut shop COPS for an exclusive Michelin-style blend of unique flavours.
 Michelin star holders Quetzal and Aburi Hana teamed up for a one-night-only event highlighting the best of Oaxacan and Japanese fine dining.
-Even successful restauranteur Antonio Park, of AP Restaurants, teamed up with not one, but two Michelin star restaurants in Mont Bar Barcelona and Kasama Chicago — as seen in The Bear.
+Even successful restauranteur Antonio Park of AP Restaurants teamed up with not one but three Michelin-starred restaurants, including Mont Bar Barcelona, Kasama Chicago—as seen in The Bear—and two Michelin-starred restaurants from Sao Paolo, Evvai Restaurant.

 Though Canada’s Michelin Guide is still relatively new for international foodies, we’ve always known that our culinary scene continues to showcase the best of our diverse communities.
 So it begs the question: What other exciting collaborations can we wish for the rest of 2024?
 Read on to find out our picks.